wombleton/gitlaw-nz/acts/F/Flags, Emblems, and Names Protection Act 1981.md

 New Zealand Film Commission Act 1978: [section 34][100]New Zealand Film Commission

+New Zealand International Convention Centre Act 2013: [section 15][101]New Zealand International Convention Centre, NZICC

 Prohibited Marks Order 1957 (SR 1957/179)Green Cross for Safety symbol

-[Prohibited Marks Order 1961][101] (SR 1961/120)Symbol of the International Olympic Committee
+[Prohibited Marks Order 1961][102] (SR 1961/120)Symbol of the International Olympic Committee

-[Prohibited Marks Order 1982][102] (SR 1982/127)TELARC
+[Prohibited Marks Order 1982][103] (SR 1982/127)TELARC

-Racing Act 2003: [section 24][103]New Zealand Racing Board, Totalisator Agency Board, TAB, Racing Conference, New Zealand Thoroughbred Racing, Trotting Conference, Harness Racing New Zealand, and New Zealand Greyhound Racing Association
+Racing Act 2003: [section 24][104]New Zealand Racing Board, Totalisator Agency Board, TAB, Racing Conference, New Zealand Thoroughbred Racing, Trotting Conference, Harness Racing New Zealand, and New Zealand Greyhound Racing Association

 Returned Services Associations Badge Order 1950 (_Gazette_ 1950, p 1870)Badge of the Returned Services Associations

 Scout Association of New Zealand Amendment Act 1967: section 5Scout Association

-Sport and Recreation New Zealand Act 2002: [section 12][104]Sport and Recreation New Zealand
+Sport and Recreation New Zealand Act 2002: [section 12][105]Sport and Recreation New Zealand

-Testing Laboratory Registration Act 1972: [section 29][105]Testing Laboratory Registration
+Testing Laboratory Registration Act 1972: [section 29][106]Testing Laboratory Registration

 Tourist Hotel Corporation Act 1974: section 3Tourist Hotel Corporation of New Zealand

-*   Schedule 3 Building Performance Guarantee Corporation Act 1977: section 37: repealed, on 1 January 1988, by [section 2(1)(c)][106] of the Finance Act 1987 (1987 No 200).
+*   Schedule 3 Building Performance Guarantee Corporation Act 1977: section 37: repealed, on 1 January 1988, by [section 2(1)(c)][107] of the Finance Act 1987 (1987 No 200).
-*   Schedule 3 Children's Health Camps Act 1972: section 39: repealed, on 1 April 2000, by [section 8][107] of the Children's Health Camps Board Dissolution Act 1999 (1999 No 141).
+*   Schedule 3 Children's Health Camps Act 1972: section 39: repealed, on 1 April 2000, by [section 8][108] of the Children's Health Camps Board Dissolution Act 1999 (1999 No 141).
-*   Schedule 3 Children's Health Camps Board Dissolution Act 1999: section 14: inserted, on 1 April 2000, by [section 8][107] of the Children's Health Camps Board Dissolution Act 1999 (1999 No 141).
+*   Schedule 3 Children's Health Camps Board Dissolution Act 1999: section 14: inserted, on 1 April 2000, by [section 8][108] of the Children's Health Camps Board Dissolution Act 1999 (1999 No 141).
-*   Schedule 3 Consumer Council Act 1966: section 35: repealed, on 1 January 1989, by [section 9][108] of the Consumer Council Act Repeal Act 1988 (1988 No 144).
+*   Schedule 3 Consumer Council Act 1966: section 35: repealed, on 1 January 1989, by [section 9][109] of the Consumer Council Act Repeal Act 1988 (1988 No 144).
-*   Schedule 3 Cultural Property (Protection in Armed Conflict) Act 2012: inserted, on 1 July 2013, by [section 46][109] of the Cultural Property (Protection in Armed Conflict) Act 2012 (2012 No 118).
+*   Schedule 3 Cultural Property (Protection in Armed Conflict) Act 2012: inserted, on 1 July 2013, by [section 46][110] of the Cultural Property (Protection in Armed Conflict) Act 2012 (2012 No 118).
-*   Schedule 3 Development Finance Corporation of New Zealand Act 1986: section 13: repealed, on 23 September 1988, by [section 14(1)][110] of the Development Finance Corporation of New Zealand Amendment Act 1988 (1988 No 141).
+*   Schedule 3 Development Finance Corporation of New Zealand Act 1986: section 13: repealed, on 23 September 1988, by [section 14(1)][111] of the Development Finance Corporation of New Zealand Amendment Act 1988 (1988 No 141).
-*   Schedule 3 Gambling Act 2003: section 267: inserted, on 1 July 2004, by [section 374][111] of the Gambling Act 2003 (2003 No 51).
+*   Schedule 3 Gambling Act 2003: section 267: inserted, on 1 July 2004, by [section 374][112] of the Gambling Act 2003 (2003 No 51).
-*   Schedule 3 Gambling Act 2003: section 268: inserted, on 1 July 2004, by [section 374][111] of the Gambling Act 2003 (2003 No 51).
+*   Schedule 3 Gambling Act 2003: section 268: inserted, on 1 July 2004, by [section 374][112] of the Gambling Act 2003 (2003 No 51).
-*   Schedule 3 Gaming and Lotteries Act 1977: section 116: repealed, on 1 July 2004, by [section 374][111] of the Gambling Act 2003 (2003 No 51).
+*   Schedule 3 Gaming and Lotteries Act 1977: section 116: repealed, on 1 July 2004, by [section 374][112] of the Gambling Act 2003 (2003 No 51).
-*   Schedule 3 Gaming and Lotteries Act 1977: section 139: repealed, on 1 July 2004, by [section 374][111] of the Gambling Act 2003 (2003 No 51).
+*   Schedule 3 Gaming and Lotteries Act 1977: section 139: repealed, on 1 July 2004, by [section 374][112] of the Gambling Act 2003 (2003 No 51).
-*   Schedule 3 Housing Corporation Act 1974: section 43: amended, on 1 July 2001, by [section 24(1)][112] of the Housing Corporation Amendment Act 2001 (2001 No 37).
+*   Schedule 3 Housing Corporation Act 1974: section 43: amended, on 1 July 2001, by [section 24(1)][113] of the Housing Corporation Amendment Act 2001 (2001 No 37).
-*   Schedule 3 Industrial Design Act 1966: section 30: repealed, on 10 December 1988, by [section 14][113] of the Testing Laboratory Registration Amendment Act 1988 (1988 No 167).
+*   Schedule 3 Industrial Design Act 1966: section 30: repealed, on 10 December 1988, by [section 14][114] of the Testing Laboratory Registration Amendment Act 1988 (1988 No 167).
-*   Schedule 3 Museum of New Zealand Te Papa Tongarewa Act 1992: section 23: inserted, on 1 July 1992, by [section 33(1)][114] of the Museum of New Zealand Te Papa Tongarewa Act 1992 (1992 No 19).
+*   Schedule 3 Museum of New Zealand Te Papa Tongarewa Act 1992: section 23: inserted, on 1 July 1992, by [section 33(1)][115] of the Museum of New Zealand Te Papa Tongarewa Act 1992 (1992 No 19).
-*   Schedule 3 National War Memorial Act 1992: section 15: inserted, on 1 July 1992, by [section 16][115] of the National War Memorial Act 1992 (1992 No 20).
+*   Schedule 3 National War Memorial Act 1992: section 15: inserted, on 1 July 1992, by [section 16][116] of the National War Memorial Act 1992 (1992 No 20).
-*   Schedule 3 New Zealand Antarctic Institute Act 1996: section 11: inserted, on 1 July 1996, by [section 18][116] of the New Zealand Antarctic Institute Act 1996 (1996 No 38).
+*   Schedule 3 New Zealand Antarctic Institute Act 1996: section 11: inserted, on 1 July 1996, by [section 18][117] of the New Zealand Antarctic Institute Act 1996 (1996 No 38).
+*   Schedule 3 New Zealand International Convention Centre Act 2013: section 15: inserted, on 19 November 2013, by [section 19][118] of the New Zealand International Convention Centre Act 2013 (2013 No 92).
-*   Schedule 3 Police Regulations 1949 (Reprinted with amendments Nos 1--24: SR 1985/259): regulation 93B: repealed, on 1 October 2008, by [section 130(1)][117] of the Policing Act 2008 (2008 No 72).
+*   Schedule 3 Police Regulations 1949 (Reprinted with amendments Nos 1--24: SR 1985/259): regulation 93B: repealed, on 1 October 2008, by [section 130(1)][119] of the Policing Act 2008 (2008 No 72).
-*   Schedule 3 Post Office Act 1959: section 65: repealed, on 1 January 1988, by [section 2(2)][118] of the Post Office Act Repeal Act 1987 (1987 No 115).
+*   Schedule 3 Post Office Act 1959: section 65: repealed, on 1 January 1988, by [section 2(2)][120] of the Post Office Act Repeal Act 1987 (1987 No 115).
-*   Schedule 3 Post Office Act 1959: section 235: repealed, on 1 January 1988, by [section 2(2)][118] of the Post Office Act Repeal Act 1987 (1987 No 115).
+*   Schedule 3 Post Office Act 1959: section 235: repealed, on 1 January 1988, by [section 2(2)][120] of the Post Office Act Repeal Act 1987 (1987 No 115).
 *   Schedule 3 Prohibited Marks Order 1982 (SR 1982/127): inserted, on 17 December 1985, by section 2 of the Flags, Emblems, and Names Protection Amendment Act 1985 (1985 No 176).
-*   Schedule 3 Racing Act 1971: section 29: repealed, on 1 August 2003, by [section 69(1)][119] of the Racing Act 2003 (2003 No 3).
+*   Schedule 3 Racing Act 1971: section 29: repealed, on 1 August 2003, by [section 69(1)][121] of the Racing Act 2003 (2003 No 3).
-*   Schedule 3 Racing Act 2003: section 24: inserted, on 1 August 2003, by [section 69(1)][119] of the Racing Act 2003 (2003 No 3).
+*   Schedule 3 Racing Act 2003: section 24: inserted, on 1 August 2003, by [section 69(1)][121] of the Racing Act 2003 (2003 No 3).
-*   Schedule 3 Rural Banking and Finance Corporation Act 1974: section 44: repealed, on 31 October 1989, by [section 21(1)][120] of the Rural Banking and Finance Corporation of New Zealand Act 1989 (1989 No 81).
+*   Schedule 3 Rural Banking and Finance Corporation Act 1974: section 44: repealed, on 31 October 1989, by [section 21(1)][122] of the Rural Banking and Finance Corporation of New Zealand Act 1989 (1989 No 81).
 *   Schedule 3 Scientific and Industrial Research Act 1974: section 13A: repealed, on 1 July 1992, by [section 46(1)][78] of the Crown Research Institutes Act 1992 (1992 No 47).
-*   Schedule 3 Sport and Recreation New Zealand Act 2002: section 12: inserted, on 1 January 2003, by [section 62][121] of the Sport and Recreation New Zealand Act 2002 (2002 No 38).
+*   Schedule 3 Sport and Recreation New Zealand Act 2002: section 12: inserted, on 1 January 2003, by [section 62][123] of the Sport and Recreation New Zealand Act 2002 (2002 No 38).
-*   Schedule 3 Sport, Fitness, and Leisure Act 1987: section 34: repealed, on 1 January 2003, by [section 62][121] of the Sport and Recreation New Zealand Act 2002 (2002 No 38).
+*   Schedule 3 Sport, Fitness, and Leisure Act 1987: section 34: repealed, on 1 January 2003, by [section 62][123] of the Sport and Recreation New Zealand Act 2002 (2002 No 38).
-*   Schedule 3 Standards Act 1965: section 29: repealed, on 1 July 1988, by [section 28][122] of the Standards Act 1988 (1988 No 5).
+*   Schedule 3 Standards Act 1965: section 29: repealed, on 1 July 1988, by [section 28][124] of the Standards Act 1988 (1988 No 5).
 *   Schedule 3 Testing Laboratory Registration Act 1972: section 29: inserted, on 17 December 1985, by section 2 of the Flags, Emblems, and Names Protection Amendment Act 1985 (1985 No 176).

 ---